dbfl2026/db-work-samples/Systems/AI-Guide-Audit-Workflow/README.md

 A separate Zapier workflow monitors automation failures using the Zapier Manager "New Zap Error" trigger.
 Zap errors are written to a `zapier_error_log` tab in Google Sheets, including the Zap name, error message, truncated context, and a link to the Zap editor.

 ## Design goals
-- Keep the process simple and traceable
 - Find issues early, before going through our Fact - Checker & Red Team Auditor prompt
 - Maintain an audit history in one place
-- Use Notion just for task lists
+- Create a task list system in for editors
+- Keep the process simple and traceable